I know it can be uncomfortable thinking about your death, but if you’re looking to the future, you should include life insurance in those plans.

 Voya also has workplace various investment options like retirement plans, employee benefits, mutual funds, college savings plans, and a variety of financial tools and information.

-Is Voya Financial Life Insurance Best for You?
+Is Voya a Good Life Insurance Option for You?

-Voya is a good option for niche applicants searching who may have considerable health hurdles, but are not great for younger, healthier applicants looking for cheaper life insurance rates through term life insurance.
+Simply put, Voya is a good option for niche applicants with considerable health hurdles, but not for healthier applicants looking for the cheapest policy or term coverage.